 Yes, you can freeze this coffee cake for up to 3 months if you keep it properly wrapped and covered.
 To do this t's best to let it cool completely and then wrap in plastic wrap before storing in an airtight container.
 You can thaw it overnight on the counter before eating.

-How to make blueberry sour cream coffee cake with these simple step-by-step instructions:
+Check out how to make blueberry sour cream coffee cake with these simple step-by-step instructions:

 Other Fruity Recipes to Try